Amalfi Coast in Winter: 15 Things to Do + Seasonal Tips

 These houses offer a glimpse into the daily lives of Pompeii’s affluent residents, showcasing exquisite frescoes, mosaics, and intricate architecture.

-Dating back to 80 BCE, Pompeii Amphitheatre is a remarkable example of a traditional Roman amphitheater, the oldest used for gladiatorial contests and other spectacles.
+Dating back to 80 BCE, the Pompeii Amphitheatre is a remarkable example of a traditional Roman amphitheater, the oldest used for gladiatorial contests and other spectacles.

 Also, visit the Baths of Pompeii, a complex of public bathing facilities with chambers.